Sign In

 Where the centre veterinarian is not permanently present on-site, the procedure for ensuring compliance with each of the above points must be detailed in the operations manual.
 If any of these tasks are not considered to be the centre veterinarian's responsibility, the person responsible must be indicated in the operations manual, and the procedure for ensuring compliance must be detailed in the operations manual.

-NOTE - a guide to requirements for health status and testing of donor bulls prior to movement onto an EU-approved semen collection centre is available.
+A guide to requirements for health status and testing of donor bulls prior to movement onto an EU-approved semen collection centre is available.
 The guide also contains a checklist for annual health testing for bulls resident on an EU approved semen collection centre.
 EU approved bovine semen collection centres (PDF 2.8MB)

 Annex 2 to standard EU-approval checklist - Biosecurity Requirements for EU Approved Semen Collection Centres